hulous/books_resumes/tech/ruby/eloquent_ruby.md

 ---

-## Part 4: Writing Effective Ruby Code
+## Part 4: Writing Effectiveruby Code
 ### 11. Testing Like a Pro
-- Write tests using Ruby testing frameworks like RSpec or Minitest.
+- Write tests usingruby testing frameworks like RSpec or Minitest.
 - Aim for clear and concise test cases that cover edge cases.

 ### 12. Refactoring: Making Bad Code Good